awsdocs/aws-deeplens-user-guide/doc_source/deeplens-headpose-project-create-and-deploy-project.md

 # Create and Deploy the Head Pose Detection Project<a name="deeplens-headpose-project-create-and-deploy-project"></a>

 Before creating the AWS DeepLens project, your must import the model into AWS DeepLens\.
-Because the original Amazon SageMaker\-trained model artifact is converted to a protobuff file, you must treat the transformed model artifact as externally trained\.<a name="deeplens-tutorial-headpose-detection-import-model"></a>
+Because the original SageMaker\-trained model artifact is converted to a protobuff file, you must treat the transformed model artifact as externally trained\.<a name="deeplens-tutorial-headpose-detection-import-model"></a>

-**To import the customized Amazon SageMaker\-trained model for head pose detection**
+**To import the customized SageMaker\-trained model for head pose detection**

 1. Go to the AWS DeepLens console\.